mathurah/mathurah/README.md

 I'm a Systems Design Engineering student from the University of Waterloo, passionate about design, data, and building sustainable systems.
 I love tinkering with things on the web and you can see some of my projects on my GitHub, or learn more about me on my website - www.mathurah.tech

-## what I'm working on
-Currently interning at Shopify as a UX developer, a project developer at UW Blueprint, and leading Waterloo's tech mentorship community.

-Seeking Summer 2021 internships :))

 <!--
 **mathurahravigulan/mathurahravigulan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.